u-he Ace

 If the bottom end needs beefing up, try adding the sub-oscillator.
 For more intense, complex sounds, try VCO2's ring modulation, sync and cross modulation.

 The LFOs can be co-opted for sound generation.
 They are similar to the VCOs but have a different feature set, including the possibility of phase modulation (commonly referred to as FM synthesis) and custom waveforms (LFO2 only).
-Wild experimentation is welcome here - draw any waveform or use the Spectralize function to create additive waves.

 Mapping Generator

-Not typically found in analogue synthesizers, ACE's Mapping Generator is a useful addition with a variety of uses.
-The Mapping Generator is a list of up to 128 values.
-You can use the drawing tools to edit the values and create your own patterns, or choose pre-built shapes.
 This map can be stepped through for each played note, it can create per-note offsets, it can transform any modulation source or be used as the LFO2 waveform.

 Filter

-Like the oscillators, the two filters are modeled on analog hardware and deliver satisfyingly analogue results.
-You can overdrive the filters without introducing any harsh distortion, and the resonance remains intact.
 Or you can take advantage of the self-oscillation feature for chaotic timbres and more experimental sound design.

 For an extra aggressive sound, route your signal through both filters and crank the resonance on the second filter.
-Both filters are cascade type multimode circuits with two parallel outputs each.

 Cables Anywhere and Everywhere

-ACE takes after hardware modular synthesizers, although it is not a truly modular design, more correctly it is semi-modular.
 ACE has a default fixed architecture (like for instance the ARP 2600), which means you can start making noise immediately out-of-the-box.
-Any default routing can be overridden by patching cables, which means that the options are practically limitless.

 Signal Sources

-An array of output sockets provide signals from a variety of different sources: noise, MIDI controls (modwheel, velocity etc.), mapping generator and more…
+An array of output sockets provide signals from a variety of different sources: noise, MIDI controls (mod wheel, velocity etc.), mapping generator and more…

 Effects

-Add final touches using the global effects.
 Pick from a classic stereo chorus with four modes (including phaser) to add richness, a stereo delay with seven immediately selectable modes to add movement, and finally a pair of controls to boost treble and bass.

 Ramp Generator